 A measure that would increase the gas tax and other fees to boost funding for Oregon transportation was on track for a crushing defeat in early voting returns Tuesday evening.

-The Oregon Secretary of State’s Office says it has tallied 563,958 votes on the measure thus far—18% of registered voters.
+As of around 9 pm, the Oregon Secretary of State’s Office said it had tallied 735,388 votes thus far—25% of registered voters.
 Voter turnout is unlikely to exceed 35% statewide.

 Measure 120’s defeat would be no surprise.
 Public sector unions backed the measure, but Oregon Democratic leaders, the presumptive supporters of the package, never organized a proper campaign to defend it.